Hawridge: Prehistoric

 There is evidence of prehistoric settlement from archaeological finds, including a Palaeolithic handaxe found at the hamlet of Heath End, having probably arrived with road materials transported to the site.
 Mesolithic and neolithic tranchet axe-heads were found near Haddens Plantation and Heath End Farm.
 From finds such as a late Bronze Age sword, now at the Ashmolean Museum, Oxford it has been concluded that there was a permanent settlement in the area from around 600BC.

 Anglo-Saxon

 The original village name Aucrug is Anglo Saxon in origin, and means ridge frequented by hawks.
-There is evidence of trading activity through finds of coins spanning from around 4th Century, the late Roman period of Valentinian I, and about 1450 during the reign of Edward IV.
+There is evidence of trading activity through finds of coins spanning from around 4th Century, the late Roman period of Valentinian I, and about 1540 during the reign of Edward VI, though the precise dating of these coins is debated.

 Medieval

 Adjacent to White Hawridge Bottom is evidence of strip lynchets and terraces built around 11th century.
 Lynchets are the result of ploughing accumulating earth on the lowest point of the slope and building up a terrace of flatter ground on square or rectangular early medieval fields.
 At Hawridge Court there is a medieval manor house dating from the 13th century enclosed by earlier ringwork, comprising a single rampart and ditch.